L-1 Visa Tax Filing Guide 2025: Split Payroll, Tax Equalization, and Indian Provident Fund

 | Arrive Oct, no prior | ~92 | No | Nonresident alien |

-First-Year Election available.
-Dual-status arrival year if SPT met mid-year.
+First-Year Choice available if eligible.
+Dual-status arrival year may apply in the first year of U.S. residency if SPT met mid-year.

 Report all worldwide compensation — not just US W-2.